Difference Between Motorola Xoom 3G/4G and Xoom Wifi

 It also has 1GB of RAM, a 5 MP rear camera with dual-LED flash and the ability to capture HD films at 720p@30fps, a 2 MP front-facing camera for video chat, 32GB of internal memory, HDMI out, and GPS with Google Maps 5.0 with 3D interactivity.

-For new sorts of applications, the gadget has a gyroscope, barometer, e-compass, accelerometer, and adaptable lighting.
+The gadget has a gyroscope, barometer, e-compass, accelerometer, and adaptable lighting for new applications.
 Browsing on a 10.1-inch HD display (1280 x 800 pixels) with Android Honeycomb and Adobe Flash Player 10.1 is similar to browsing on a PC, and multitasking is easy and pleasurable.

 Users of the Motorola Xoom have full access to the Android Market, which has over 150,000 applications, many of which are free to download.